fastly/compute-js-static-publish/README.md

 You have some HTML files, along with some accompanying CSS, JavaScript, image, and font files in a directory.
 Perhaps you've used a framework or static site generator to build these files.

-Assuming the root of your output directory is `./public`,
+Assuming the root directory that contains your static files is `./public`,

 ### 1. Run `compute-js-static-publish`